ledimestari/SystemMonitorLCD/README.md

    Other option is to set 777 permission on the `/dev/ttyUSB0` port but I don't know how bad of a idea that might be.

    After your user have the permissions you just run the script.

+## Contributions

+Feel free to fork the project, make improvements, and submit pull requests.
+If you find any issues or have feature requests, please open an issue on the repository.